 MARRIAGE PREPARATION POLICIES

 1. The Catholic party registered in the parish must contact one of the pastoral staff at least six months in advance of the anticipated wedding date.
+(If you are to be married at another Catholic Church outside of the Archdiocese of Indianapolis, then nine months in advance of the anticipated wedding date).
 No confirmed date or time will be scheduled on the parish calendar until the initial interview has taken place.
 Non-registered couples wishing to be married must register and be actively involved in the community for a minimum of two months before instruction may begin.

 2. Parish registration is a sign that an individual wishes to belong to the larger parish family.
 A baptized Catholic registered at St. Christopher has a legal (canonical) right to request consideration for a Catholic ceremony.
 The Catholic must be registered in the parish for two months before beginning marriage preparations.
 To state that one attends Saint Christopher “frequently” while not a registered member of the parish is not sufficient grounds to be married at Saint Christopher.